ibm-cloud-docs/discovery/building.md

   - You can not normalize data (see [Normalizing data](/docs/discovery?topic=discovery-configservice#normalizing-data)) or use CSS selectors to extract fields (see [Using CSS selectors to extract fields](/docs/discovery?topic=discovery-configservice#using-css)) when using document segmentation.

-  - Documents will segment each time the specified HTML tag is detected.
+  - Documents are segmented each time the specified HTML tag is detected.
 Consequently, segmentation could lead to malformed HTML because the documents could be split before closing tags and after opening tags.

   - HTML, PDF, and Word metadata; the title; plus any custom metadata, is extracted and included in the index with each segment.
 Every segment of a document includes identical metadata.